 A 'bow-tie' is a diagram help us understand the risk you are dealing with in just one, easy to understand the picture.
-The diagram is shaped like a bow-tie, creating a clear differentiation between proactive and reactive risk management.
+The diagram is shaped like a bow-tie, creating a clear differentiation between reactive risk management and proactive.

-It’s just not enough to simply identify risks they must also be managed, analysed, evaluated, monitored, and communicated to be managed: analysed, evaluated, monitored and communicated.
-Bow-Tie is a scenario-based risk management tool which helps PSM to accomplish these tasks and to answer questions like: “Where we are most exposed to risk?”, “do we have enough (or too many!) safety measures in place?”, “are our safety measures actually performing the way we intend?”
+It’s just not enough to simply identify risks they must also be managed, analysed, evaluated, monitored, and communicated to be managed: analyzed, evaluated, monitored and communicated.
+Bow-Tie is a scenario-based risk management tool which helps PSM to accomplish these tasks and to answer questions like: “Where we are most exposed to risk?”, “are we equipped with enough (or too many!)
+Safety measures in place?”, “are our safety measures actually performing the way we have in view?”

-The bowtie method is a risk assessment method that can be used to analyse and communicate how high-risk scenarios develop..
+This is a risk assessment method.
+The bow-tie method helps to analyze and communicate how high-risk scenarios develop.

 The benefits of the Bow-Tie analysis include, but not limited to: